microsoft/vscode-docs/docs/terminal/appearance.md

 ### Icons

-Each terminal has an associated icon which is determined by its [terminal profile](https://code.visualstudio.com/docs/terminal/profiles).
+Each terminal has an associated icon that is determined by its [terminal profile](/docs/terminal/profiles.md).
 The default icon and its color, which will be used if not defined in a profile, can be configured with the `terminal.integrated.tabs.defaultIcon` and `terminal.integrated.tabs.defaultColor` settings.

 ### Status